Kristina01111000/Drws_site/README.md

 11/16

 - He is going to write a blurb for the quizzes
-- He will add remove a sentence from the paragraphs on the homepage

 11/30
 - Get an image for the yoga slide
 - do the slides for all of his videos
-- made teh footer and the sidebars yellow -> talk him out of this

 12/7